 You can own your offshore corporation or LLC privately, out of the public eye.
 Some of the most popular offshore jurisdictions have strict privacy laws whereby they cannot disclose the corporate or LLC officers, directors or managers.
-Naturally, there are exceptions for criminal issues such a money laundering, terrorism or a gross criminal act.
-For maximum privacy an individual can establish a new business entity and opt to have nominee officers and directors stand in so that their personal names never appear on any incorporation documents.
+Naturally, there are exceptions for criminal issues such a money laundering, terrorism and drug trafficking.
+For maximum privacy an individual can establish a new business entity and opt to have nominee officers and directors.
+The nominee stands in so that personal names do not appear on company documents.

 Offshore Asset Protection extends a myriad of benefits to foreign investors seeking to shield their wealth from creditors, lawsuits, divorce and judgments.

-For a plaintiff suing an offshore business the legal hurdle is extremely high, it’s expensive and there’s no guarantee that a judge will even see the case.
-Some of the most protective jurisdictions require bonds to be paid in order to have a case reviewed by a board that will decide if it will be allowed to proceed.
+For a plaintiff suing an offshore business the legal hurdle is extremely high.
+First, it is expensive and there is no guarantee that a judge will even see the case.
+As state above, some of the most protective jurisdictions require plaintiffs to post bonds in order to have a case reviewed by a board.
+They will decide if it will be allowed to proceed.
 On top of this, the case must be pursued using local legal counsel and cannot be on a contingency basis.
 This process nearly eliminates frivolous lawsuits and predatory legal battles.
-In order for a creditor to repatriate assets, a lawsuit must be won in the foreign country.
+In order for a creditor to repatriate assets, the must win a lawsuit in the foreign country.
 Nevis and Cook Islands, for example, do not recognize foreign judgements.
 Most countries do recognize and enforce judgments of foreign courts.

-With a privately owned business entity a new bank account can be established in the name of the business.
+With a privately owned business you can establish a new bank account in the name of the business.
 Opening the account in the name of an offshore corporation or LLC greatly magnifies the privacy.
 In this case all financial transactions would be in the name of the offshore business.

 In addition, one can combine favorable laws of multiple jurisdictions.
-For example, form the business in one country for ownership of the business entity and a bank account in another for the world’s strongest financial security.
-Individuals can take advantage of multiple jurisdiction’s strengths in a single offshore service plan.
-Offshore banks typically offer better deposit interest rates and more investment opportunities.
+For example, form the business in one country.
+Then hold the bank account in another.
+Thus, individuals can take advantage of the strength of multiple jurisdictions strengths in a single offshore service plan.
+Moreover, many offshore banks typically offer higher interest rates and more investment opportunities than those available domestically.

-When using an offshore business entity as part of a complete protection plan the company can be used as an instrument to transfer asset control in a time of legal duress.
-This allows the settlor of the plan to have hands-on control of the assets and day-to-day operations when times are good and in the event of a lawsuit or court orders be removed as the asset manager.
-When assets are controlled by an offshore manager foreign judgments are not recognized in the offshore jurisdiction so even a court order cannot compel a manager to turn over assets.
+When using an offshore business entity as part of a complete protection plan one can use the company to transfer control of assets in a time of legal duress.
+This allows the creator of the plan to have hands-on control of the assets and day-to-day operations when times are good.
+Then, in the event of a lawsuit or court orders, they can removes themselves as company manager.
+When assets are controlled by a licensed, bonded offshore manager the foreign jurisdiction will not recognize judgments from abroad.
+Therefore, even a court order cannot compel a manager to turn over assets.